JakeSteam/blog-programming/_posts/2018-09-29-developing-android-apps-with-firebase-authentication.md

 #### Google

 The second, Google account, requires some more work.
 The SHA-1 fingerprint of your keystore (used to verify a version of your app is legitimate) needs to be added to your [Settings page](https://console.firebase.google.com/project/_/settings/general/).
-With your settings page open, a SHA-1 fingerprint can be added by pressing “Add Fingerprint”.
+With your settings page open, a SHA-1 fingerprint can be added by pressing "Add Fingerprint".
 This should be done for both debug and release keystores, so that Firebase Auth works in development and when released.

 A [full guide to generating a SHA-1 fingerprint](https://developers.google.com/android/guides/client-auth) is provided by Google.